UummProject/uumm-prototype/support/Broken meritocracy.md

 This makes reputation systems extremely suitable for governance.

 ### Centralized
-There are thousands of reputation systems already in use (5 stars raiting, credentials, comments, followers, likes...), the problem is that they usually live in mutable (therefore can be altered) permissioned (therefore unaccessible) databases.
+There are thousands of reputation systems already in use (5 stars rating, credentials, comments, followers, likes...), the problem is that they usually live in mutable (therefore can be altered) permission-ed (therefore un-accessible) databases.
 And because they're owned by entities that monetize on them, they have no incentive to change.

 ### Decentralized
-The new paradigmn is different, and there are already [so many reasons](https://medium.com/@2W/fixing-orwellian-reputation-systems-4d01d489dcb7) to move away from the centralized reputation.
+The new paradigm is different, and there are already [so many reasons](https://medium.com/@2W/fixing-orwellian-reputation-systems-4d01d489dcb7) to move away from the centralized reputation.

-Communities/platforms/DAOs that live on decentralized networks do not benefit by keeping all this data, its quite the oposite.
-They enhance each other when the data is accesible.
+Communities/platforms/DAOs that live on decentralized networks do not benefit by keeping all this data, it's quite the opposite.
+They enhance each other when the data is accessible.

 ##Towards merit as reputation
-So , how do we get there?
+So, how do we get there?

 ### Decentralized identity
 In order to create decentralized reputation we need decentralized identities.
 Luckily, with different aproaches, there are several endeveours on the works: [DID](https://w3c-ccg.github.io/did-spec/), [UPort](https://www.uport.me/), [Blockstack](https://blockstack.org/), [Keybase](https://keybase.io), [identifi](https://github.com/identifi/) (missing any?)

-### Accesible reputation
+### Accessible reputation
-While each governance is free to use any reputation metric it wants (even if centralized), an standard would makes things much accesible.
+While each governance is free to use any reputation metric it wants (even if centralized), a standard would make things much accessible.
 In the same fashion that the [ERC20](http://www.investopedia.com/news/what-erc20-and-what-does-it-mean-ethereum/) has enabled all sorts of new services and platforms.
 Having and standard for decentralized reputation will greatly benefit the community.

-While there's been attempts to standarize reputation [in the past] (https://tools.ietf.org/html/rfc7071), as far as I know this great document by [Noah Thorp](https://twitter.com/noahthorp) is the closest thing we have:
+While there have been attempts to standardize reputation [in the past] (https://tools.ietf.org/html/rfc7071), as far as I know, this great document by [Noah Thorp](https://twitter.com/noahthorp) is the closest thing we have:

 [Decentralized Cooperation needs Decentralized Reputation](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/topics-and-advance-readings/DecentralizedCooperationNeedsDecentralizedReputation.md)  (2015).

 ### Subjective reputation???
 [WIP]
 The previous assumes reputation systems to be objective.
-Meaning that at least the participants need to have concensus over the state of a reputation metric.
+Meaning that at least the participants need to have consensus over the state of a reputation metric.
 To my knowledge blockchains are the more suitable technology for it.

-Can the same be acomplished with subjective reputation?
+Can the same be accomplished with subjective reputation?

-## Conclusion
+# Conclusion

 Is up to each system to decide how to compute merit.
 But is likely that it will use several reputation metrics to do so.
-The more data liquidity the system has, the more accurate the merit can be, and therfore the better the outcome of the governace.
+The more data liquidity the system has, the more accurate the merit can be, and therefore the better the outcome of the governance.

-As far as I can imagine, a system that can access and compute the necessary reputation metrics in order to build its own 'ideal' merit token, is the closest we can be to a goverance truth to its goals.
+As far as I can imagine, a system that can access and compute the necessary reputation metrics in order to build its own 'ideal' merit token, is the closest we can be to a governance truth to its goals.

 ## Aditional notes
 To keep things simple I left some things out of the current document.